-Inpatient Care - Health care that you get when you are admitted to a hospital.
+Inpatient Care - Health care that someone gets when they are admitted to a hospital.

 List of Covered Drugs (Formulary or "Drug Guide") - A list of prescription drugs covered by the plan.

 Low Income Subsidy (LIS) - See "Extra Help."

 Magnetic Resonance Angiography (MRA) - A noninvasive method and a form of magnetic resonance imaging (MRI) that can measure blood flow through blood vessels.